Guidance on the collection and reporting of section 75 categories

 Introduction

 Section 75 of the Northern Ireland Act requires public authorities to have due regard to the need to promote equality of opportunity: between persons of different religious belief, political opinion, racial group, age, marital status or sexual orientation; between men and women generally; between persons with a disability and persons without; and between persons with dependants and persons without.
-This document is designed to provide guidance on the collection and reporting of Section 75 categories in NI based on the GSS harmonisation standards and guidance.
-It should be used in conjunction with the GSS harmonisation standards and guidance which provide further detail and additional guidance on each topic.
+This document is designed to provide guidance on the collection and reporting of Section 75 categories in NI based on the GSS Harmonised standards and guidance.
+It should be used in conjunction with the GSS Harmonised standards and guidance which provide further detail and additional guidance on each topic.
 Section 75 pertains to public authorities in NI and therefore there can be slight differences in titles, definitions and categories when compared to the GSS standards or guidance.

 The table below provides links to GSS standards and guidance for collection and reporting on each of the Section 75 categories, where such standards or guidance is available.
 Some of the GSS guidance is currently under review and there is no GSS standards or guidance for two of the Section 75 categories.